-- State or local officials who are elected or appointed on or after July 1, 2007. - Employees enrolled on or after July 1, 2007, in membership Tier 2, Tier 3, Tier 4, or Tier 5 of the PERS who earn salary in excess of established maximum compensation limits. - Employees otherwise eligible for enrollment in membership Tier 3 of the PERS who do not earn the minimum annual salary for Tier 3 enrollment (subject to adjustment in future years) but who earn at least the DCRP minimum annual salary of \$5,000.

-Employees otherwise eligible for enrollment in membership Tier 4, or Tier 5 of the PERS who do not work the minimum number of hours per week required for enrollment (35 hours per week for State employees or 32 hours per week for local government or local education employees) but who earn at least the DCRP minimum annual salary of \$5,000.
+- Employees enrolled on or after July 1, 2007, in membership Tier 2, Tier 3, Tier 4, or Tier 5 of the TPAF who earn salary in excess of established maximum compensation limits. - Employees otherwise eligible for enrollment in membership Tier 3 of the TPAF who do not earn the minimum annual salary for Tier 3 enrollment, (subject to adjustment in future years) but who earn at least the DCRP minimum annual salary of \$5,000. - Employees otherwise eligible for enrollment in membership Tier 4 or Tier 5 of the TPAF who do not work the minimum number of hours per week required for enrollment (35 hours per week for State employees or 32 hours per week for local education employees) but who earn at least the DCRP minimum annual salary of \$5,000.

 The DCRP is administered for the NJDPB by Prudential Financial.
-Prudential provides DCRP information, including investment and distribution options, on the DCRP website: www.prudential.com/njdcrp Employers and members can contact Prudential Financial by telephone through Prudential's toll-free number 1-866-653-2771.
+Prudential provides DCRP information, including investment and distribution options, on its New Jersey Defined Contribution Program website: www. prudential.com/njdcrp Employers and members can contact Prudential Financial by telephone through Prudential's toll-free number 1-866-653-2771.
 In certain circumstances, an eligible employee can voluntarily waive participation in the DCRP by submitting a DCRP Waiver of Retirement Program Participation form to the NJDPB.

-Additional information about DCRP enrollment, contribution rates, plan benefits, and waivers can be found in the Defined Contribution Retirement Program (DCRP) for PERS, TPAF, PFRS, and SPRS Members Fact Sheet, the Defined Contribution Retirement Program (DCRP) for Elected and Appointed Officials Fact Sheet, and the Defined Contribution Retirement Program (DCRP) if Ineligible for PERS or TPAF Fact Sheet, which are available on the NJDPB website.
+Additional information about DCRP enrollment, contribution rates, plan benefits, and waivers can be found in the DCRP for PERS, TPAF, PFRS, and SPRS Members Fact Sheet, the DCRP for Elected and Appointed Officials Fact Sheet, and the DCRP if Ineligible for the PERS or TPAF Fact Sheet, which are available on the NJDPB website.